Yim Si-wan: 2012–2023: Venture into acting and recognition

-In 2022, Im starred in the Wavve's thriller drama Tracer, which flew under many Korean drama fans' radars when it was released that year.
+In 2022, Yim starred in the Wavve's thriller drama Tracer, which flew under many Korean drama fans' radars when it was released that year.
 In it, he portrays Hwang Dong-joo, a shameless and harsh former accountant who works for the Korean tax collection services in the government, specifically in the National Tax Service.
-Im was nominated for Best Actor at the 58th Baeksang Arts Awards, 8th APAN Star Awards, 1st Blue Dragon Series Awards, 13th Korea Drama Awards, Asia Contents Awards and 2022 MBC Drama Awards.
+Yim was nominated for Best Actor at the 58th Baeksang Arts Awards, 8th APAN Star Awards, 1st Blue Dragon Series Awards, 13th Korea Drama Awards, Asia Contents Awards and 2022 MBC Drama Awards.
 He also appeared in the ENA drama Summer Strike.

-In 2023, Im held a fan concert called YIM Si wan 2023 'WHY I AM in SEOUL' on February 11.
+In 2023, Yim held a fan concert called Yim Si Wan 2023 'Why I Am in Seoul' on February 11.
 It was revealed that he was cast for the second and third seasons of the hit Netflix series Squid Game.
 He then starred in the Coupang Play's teen comedy drama Boyhood.
 He played the role of Jang Byeong-tae, a loner who was mistaken for Buyeo Iljjang on the first day of school.
 He was nominated for Best Actor at the 60th Baeksang Arts Awards.

-2024–present: Return to music and new management
+2025–present: Return to music and new management

-On October 13, 2025, it was officially announced that Im will make his debut as a soloist under SMart, which is an affiliate label of SM Entertainment, marking his return to music.
+On October 13, 2025, it was officially announced that Yim would make his debut as a soloist under SMart, which is an affiliate label of SM Entertainment, marking his return to music.
 In November 2025, he signed under The Black Label.